-All District Materials Office monitoring activities shall be reported to the Central Materials Office.
+All District Materials Office monitoring activities shall be reported to the Central Construction & Materials Office.

 Documentation shall be required to establish a chain of possession of raw shingle and processed RAS materials.
 Make all forms available to the Iowa DOT and Iowa DNR upon request.